sigeisler/travelling-salesman-electric-vehicles/README.md

 ### Command Line Comparison Tool

 For simplicity we will also provide a command line tool for comparing the results of both routing engines.
-It will execute both routings and subsequently open a browser window for comparing the two routes.
+It will execute both routings and subsequently open a browser window/tab for comparing the two routes.
 For installing the required packages please execute:

 `pip install -r requirements.txt`